 The airway hydration resulting from heating and humidifying the air is critical to facilitating comfortable treatment but is equally valuable in preserving mucociliary function.

 As with any treatment, patient comfort is a significant factor.
 One of the standout features of NHF is the level of respiratory support that can be achieved without the downsides of a mask.

 Below is an overview of how each mechanism contributes to the therapy, with some cool videos showing the effects in action.

-Clearance of expired air in the upper airways, reduces rebreathing of gas high in CO2 and depleted of O2, resulting in an increase in alveolar ventilation.
+Clearance of expired air in the upper airways reduces rebreathing of gas high in CO2 and depleted O2, increasing alveolar ventilation.

 NHF creates breath and flow-dependent pressure, making inspiration

 easier and promoting slow, deep breathing on expiration,

 How pressure creates slower, deeper, more regular breathing.

 Corley et al. 20114 demonstrated a significant increase in lung aeration once therapy starts.